 The dress of an Empress was similar except that the additional cloth at the back was pulled to the front and tucked under a belt that the Empress wore.

 In the later period, the Empress’ loros began to feature exceptionally wide sleeves and highly intricate collars which were embellished with jewels, pearls and rich embroidery.

 The clothing of the military generals and leaders in the Byzantine Empire remained unusually close to the original military clothing of Romans in the Roman Empire.

 Officers in the Byzantine army wore a brief tunic with leather straps at the fringes and similar leather straps covering the upper arms.

-On top of the tunic, the officers wore a breastplate of armour in the battlefield.
+On top of the tunic, the officers wore a breastplate of armour on the battlefield.
 Boots and sandals complemented this military dress.
-Specific emphases was made on footwear since they were practically the most important part of a soldier’s dressing while marching.
+Specific emphases were made on footwear since they were practically the most important part of a soldier’s dressing while marching.
 A form of head-cloth was also worn by the Byzantine soldiers under their helmets.

 Given the great share of Christianity in the identity and establishment of the Empire, clothing in the Empire also reflected the edicts of the religion.
 Women’s clothing, in particular, followed the requirements of modesty as laid down by contemporary ecclesiastical authorities.

 In general, women wore a long dress that fell to the ankles and had a fairly high collar.
 In public, women wore a wide variety of head-clothes.
 Headgear included veils, caps, simple cloth tied in the style of a turban and circular sewed wrappings.

 Like most other portions of the Byzantine society, women also wore a wide range of footwear.
 This included sandals, boots reaching up the middle of the calves and slippers.
 Red was the most common colour for women’s footwear.